Carbon Monoxide Poisoning Lawyer

 - Children: younger adults and children breathe air more quickly, and so need more oxygen.
 Therefore, they are more likely to be done carbon monoxide

-- Older adults: because older adults may have immunocompromised sicknesses, they’re more likely to experience difficulties and severe carbon monoxide poisoning symptoms
+- Older adults: because older adults may have immunocompromised illnesses, they’re more likely to experience difficulties and severe carbon monoxide poisoning symptoms

 - Unborn babies: unborn babies need more oxygen, and so are more susceptible to breathing in carbon monoxide

-- Companies who install defective carbon monoxide detectors
+- Landlords who failed to install carbon monoxide detectors

 - Employers who fail to install proper carbon monoxide detectors